run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 #### Dependencies are not fulfilled

 1. Make sure to install the missing dependencies.
-For dependencies installation troubleshooting, see [Prometheus Operator Troubleshooting](cluster-prerequisites.md#prometheus-operator-troubleshooting) and [GPU Operator Troubleshooting](cluster-prerequisites.md#gpu-operator-troubleshooting).
+See [Cluster Prerequisites](cluster-prerequisites.md) for more information.
 2. Make sure there are no necessary adjustments for specific kubernetes flavors as noted in the [Cluster prerequisites](cluster-prerequisites.md)

 #### Resources not deployed / System Unavailable / Reconciliation Failed